2013 Chrysler 200 Performance

 Acceleration and Power

 Most reviewers discuss the V6 engine, saying its ample horsepower moves the midsize 200 with gusto.
 They report a small amount of torque steer from the front-wheel drive V6 200.
+Torque steer is a common problem in powerful front-wheel drive cars that can make it difficult to maintain a straight line during hard acceleration.
 The six-speed automatic shifts quickly, according to test drivers, but they note that it hangs onto higher gears longer than they’d like.

 - "Only V6-powered 200s have been made available for testing.
 With a relatively trim exterior size and lots of horsepower, these cars are quite fast.
 You might expect lots of torque steer wander when accelerating quickly, but there's surprisingly little of it.
 The transmission is reasonably quick to downshift, though there were a few times it got caught in too high a gear, thus requiring a rather deep stab of the gas pedal to get it going." -- Consumer Guide